rtodea/b2r/README.md

 * Task Description --- ticket title
 * Hours

-## Implementation Steps
+## FAQ

-1. Manually export from Blue the CSV report into `exportData.csv`
-1. Split `exportData.csv` into per billing project entries
-    1. what happens when some tickets lack the "Billing - Project" field?
+1. What happens when some tickets lack the "Billing - Project" field?
+    1. To identify the project we use the following fields:

+        1. `Billing - Project`
-        1. generate `no-billing.csv` file
+        1. `Project`

+       If none was found the add `NO_PROJECT` and hope for the best.

-    1. some are known to apply to different project regardless of the one assigned
+1. Some are known to apply to different project regardless of the one assigned We need to think more about it.

+    Some ideas:

     1. `special-tickets-in.csv` file for those must be provided
     1. `special-tickets-out.csv` file will be generated with the correct entries

-1. For each billing project create a CSV report with the Red columns
-1. Import the CSV into Red
+1. How can we automatically import the CSV into Red app?

+    If we lacked the `import` button we could explore the following:

     1. use a web driver to put the correct entries (e.g. [`webdriver.io`](http://webdriver.io/))
     1. use a [`*.user.js`](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO)
     triggered by [`Tampermonkey`](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Tampermonkey-for-Chrome)